 Talia Shiff – Research Projects

-A Sociology of Discordance: Negotiating Schemas of Worth and Codified Law In US Asylum Status Determinations, Revise and Resubmit with the American Journal of Sociology
+A Sociology of Discordance: Negotiating Schemas of Worth and Codified Law In US Asylum Status Determinations, forthcoming in the American Journal of Sociology

 - Recipient of 2018 Shils-Coleman prize for the best graduate student paper in Theory, Theory Section of the American Sociological Association